New Jersey iGaming Revenue Reaches Record-Breaking $260M In October

 In this case, New Jersey’s online casinos enjoyed a record-breaking month in October, having previously broken the record in August.

 It did so while the state’s retail casinos also posted positive movements.
 Most NJ online casinos posted one of, if not the, best monthly revenues in their history, too.
-Total iGaming revenue in October was $260.3m.
+Total iGaming revenue in October was $260.3 million.

 Online poker also posted gains of 11%.

-FanDuel Casino retained its position as the largest online platform, raking in $60.9m for the month, up 26.1% compared to last year.
+FanDuel Casino retained its position as the largest online platform, raking in $60.9 million for the month, up 26.1% compared to last year.

-Despite being one of the smallest platforms in revenue terms, Fanatics posted the largest gains — its revenue increased 250.4% to $13m.
+Despite being one of the smallest platforms in terms of revenue, Fanatics posted the most significant gains, with its revenue increasing 250.4% to $13 million.

 October’s impressive figures weren’t a one-off.
-Year-to-date, New Jersey has raised $2.39bn in revenue from its online casinos.
+Year-to-date, New Jersey has raised $2.39 billion in revenue from its online casinos.

 Looking For An Online Casino?
 Check Out Our Latest Reviews!